If you’re in the market for a new laptop

 Streamline personal workloads

-allows you to work smarter on a computer that learns and adapts with experience.
-It takes your unique computing habits and turns it into a competitive edge, delivering proven productivity advantages in working environments.
+Intel Optane allows you to work smarter on a computer that learns and adapts with experience.
+It takes your unique computing habits and turns them into a competitive edge, delivering proven productivity advantages in working environments.

 Your applications can open quicker and load faster with an Optane cache drive stored nearer the processor, boosting efficiency and enabling you to accomplish more in less time.